AdrianMartinezCodes/GameProject/README.md

 # GameProject
-A project that lets me implement and experiment with what I've learned into something I like(i.e. a game)
+A project that lets me implement and experiment with what I've learned into something I like(i.e. a game).
+I love roguelikes so it will probably mimic that type of game